דלג לתוכן הראשי

 What About Inflammation, Energy, and General Health?

-Beyond sugar and fats, moringa has been examined in a few other contexts, although the evidence there is even weaker.
+Beyond sugar and fats, moringa has been examined in a few other contexts, though the evidence there is even weaker.
 Early studies have examined a possible effect on inflammatory markers, oxidative stress, liver health, and even immune function, usually in very small samples and without confirmation in large, independent trials.
-The rich nutritional composition indeed makes it a plausible candidate for general support, but the difference between "theoretically plausible" and "proven" is precisely what distinguishes a responsible article.
+The rich nutritional composition indeed makes it a plausible candidate for general support, but the difference between "theoretically plausible" and "proven" is exactly what distinguishes a responsible article.

 Should You Start Taking Moringa?